Mini Chocolate Chip Scones are the perfect treat to accompany your morning coffee. These are seriously CRUMBLY, just like any great scone should be!

 - 1 cup mini chocolate chips

-- 1 cup unsalted butter – slivered and frozen
+- 1 cup unsalted butter – cubed and frozen

 - 1 large egg

-- 1 cup half and half – plus possibly more
+- 2/3 cup heavy cream – plus possibly more

 - 2 teaspoons vanilla – I use pure vanilla paste

-- Take the frozen butter, and cut it into small slivered pieces.
-Put it back in the freezer until ready to use.
+- Cut the cold butter into small pieces.
+Put in the freezer for at least 30 minutes before using.
 (You can do this step the day before.)

 - Combine dry ingredients in large mixing bowl – the flour, sugar, baking powder, salt, and cinnamon.

-- Mix the wet ingredients in a measuring cup – the egg, half and half, and vanilla.
+- Mix the wet ingredients in a measuring cup – the egg, heavy cream, and vanilla.
 Put it in the refrigerator to keep cold until ready to use.

 - Using a pastry cutter, cut the butter in to the dry ingredients until it resembles course crumbs.
 Then add the chocolate chips, followed by the wet ingredients.
 Mix with a spoon at first, and then use your hands to squeeze the dough together.
-If the dough isn’t coming together, add a bit more half and half a few drops at a time.
+If the dough isn't coming together, add a bit more heavy cream a few drops at a time.

 - Prepare your counter (baking mat) with a dusting of flour.
 Then dump the dough onto it, and form it into a square (or circle), about 3/4 inch thick.
 Use a butter knife to slice the square into about 16 square pieces (or any shape and size of your choice).